scipy-conference/scipy_proceedings/papers/Catlett_Amanda/UCET.rst

 UCET utilizes indicators.Number, Tabulator, and graphs to visualize the outputs of the coastal engineering models.
 A single number is shown using indicators.Number and graph data is displayed using the Tabulator widget to show the data of the graph.
-The graphs are created using HoloViews and will have tool options such as pan, zooming, and saving.
+The graphs are created using HoloViews and have tool options such as pan, zooming, and saving.
 Buttons are used to calculate, save the current run, and save the graph data.

 All of these widgets are organized into 5 panels: title, options, inputs, outputs, and graph.
-The BaseGui/WaterTypeGui/TabularDataGui have methods that will organize the widgets within the 5 panels that most tools follow.
+The BaseGui/WaterTypeGui/TabularDataGui have methods that organize the widgets within the 5 panels that most tools follow.
 The “options” panel has a row that holds the dropdown selections for units and water type (if the tool is a Water-Tool).
 Some tools have a second row in the “options” panel with other drop-down options.
 The input panel has two columns for spinner widgets with a calculation button at the bottom left.
 The output panel has two columns of